 Social Media Blocking (July 2025)

 It was becoming way to easy for me to just open twitter or reddit and doomscroll, so I’ve setup ublock to block the home screen for both of these apps (also youtube).
-I can still search for a youtube video or specific subreddits.
+I can still search for a youtube video or specific subreddits, but the algorithms are now effectively moot.

 Grayscale Phone (June 2025)